alphagov/cheapseats/README.md

 * `--baseUrl` - the server to run tests against.
 * `--standalone` - cheapseats will spin up its own instance of spotlight (and phantomj, if required) to run tests against, instead of using the server provided in `--baseUrl`.
+* `--screenshots` - directory to save a screenshot of each dashboard into.
+A falsy value will disable screenshots.
 * `--path` - cheapseats will look here for an instance of spotlight.
 If it finds an empty directory, it will clone spotlight/master into this directory.
 * `--force` - will make cheapseats *always* clone spotlight into the path provided, overwriting anything in that directory. *Use with care*
 * `--port` - the port on which cheapseats will look for a webdriver compatible interface (e.g. phantomjs, selenium).
 By default phantomjs will run on 5555 and selenium will run on 4444.
 Note that standalone mode will *always* attempt to start phantomjs on the port specified if no instance is found.